Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Cohabitation & Delayed Marriage Trends

 More couples now live together before marriage or choose not to marry.
-This shift is one of the most important marriage trends in recent years.
+This shift is among the most important marriage trends of recent years.

 Couples who do get married now often wait until they’re older, and they’re more likely to live together first.
 These changes have led to a drop in both the U.S. marriage rate and the number of divorces.